Location: Washington, DC

 Previously, she worked as a Fitness Instructor at Virgin Active Classic, volunteered for the Siyabathanda Abantwana Youth Organisation as Marketing and Communications Manager, and served as the Vice President of the From the Roots board.
 She graduated with a three-year National Diploma in Sport Management from the Durban University of Technology in 2010.

 Nasiphi is a young woman who has dedicated her life to social development to help advance youth and women’s advocacy through interactions and sport.
-She is passionate about traveling to different parts of the world to learn and share her experience with people that come from diverse backgrounds and find solutions to some of the issues that the youth face.
+She is passionate about travelling to different parts of the world to learn and share her experience with people that come from diverse backgrounds and find solutions to some of the issues that the youth face.

 I was born in Richards bay and grew up in Molweni in the Durban West Region known as “The Valley of Thousand Hills.”
 I was raised by a single mother with 3 brothers and one sister.
 I was a soccer player growing up, but got injured early in my career.
 When I got involved with Peace Players–South Africa my life changed for the better.
 I got the chance to learn about different cultures and communities and made a lot of friends both within South Africa and abroad.
 Basketball and PeacePlayers has brought out the best out of me and it makes believe that winning more than just gold medals.
 It’s about helping yourself to help one another to change this world.
 Sport has the power to unite and educate people and I am grateful to be a part of PeacePlayers.